Learning Objectives

 self.alloy_type = alloy_type

-# Parameters for Al-Cu-Mg alloy
+# Parameters for an Al-Cu-Mg alloy

 self.G = 26e9 # Shear modulus [Pa]